Self-Employed or Business Owner?

 11. Get your ego out of the way.
 Celebrate when your people do as good as or better job than you.

-If you want to sell your business for top dollar, you need to first make it run successfully even when you aren’t there.
+If you want a viable exit plan, you need to first make it run successfully even when you aren’t there.
 Being the hero-type leader of the business feeds your ego, but doesn’t build value that can be sold if you aren’t part of the package.

-Contact us if you’d like to discuss transition strategies.
+Contact us if you’d like to discuss ways to strengthen your business.